 Research in Pavillion Bosio

-Research has been an integral part of the School’s vision ever since its creation.
-The space it occupies in the course answers to the School’s will to add a scientific aspect to its education.
+Research has been part of the school project since its inception.
+The place it occupies in the curriculum reflects the desire to associate a scientific dimension with the pedagogical aspect.

-- By regularly inviting artists and theorists for conferences, lectures and workshops.
+By regularly inviting artists and theorists for conferences, seminars and workshops.